LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/call_N.rst

 Calls a goal, which might be constructed by appending additional arguments to a closure.
-The upper limit for ``N`` depends on the upper limit for the arity of a compound term of the backend Prolog compiler.
+The upper limit for ``N`` depends on the upper limit for the arity of a compound term of the :term:`backend Prolog compiler`.
 This built-in meta-predicate is declared as a private method and thus cannot be used as a message to an object.
 The ``Closure`` argument can also be a lambda expression or a Logtalk control construct.
 When using a